AFRICAN ELECTIONS DATABASE

 Not Free

-*The ratings in this table reflect global events from 01 December 2003 through 30 November 2004.
+*The ratings in this table reflect global events from 1 December 2003 through 30 November 2004.

-Criteria for designation as an Electoral Democracy: 1.
-A competitive, multiparty political system; 2.
-Universal adult suffrage for all citizens (with exceptions for restrictions that states may legitimately place on citizens as sanctions for criminal offenses); 3.
-Regularly contested elections conducted in conditions of ballot secrecy, reasonable ballot security, and the absence of massive voter fraud that yields results that are unrepresentative of the public will; 4.
-Significant public access of major political parties to the electorate through the media and through generally open political campaigning
+3. Regularly contested elections conducted in conditions of ballot secrecy, reasonable ballot security, and the absence of massive voter fraud that yields results that are unrepresentative of the public will.

 Burkina Faso: Political Rights declined (from 4 to 5) due to an increase in corruption and reports of illegal arms trafficking.